hadley/adv-r/Computing-on-the-language.md

 * to extend the tools you learned in [[evaluation]] to create even more flexible functions for interactive data analysis

+Thoroughout this chapter we're going to use tools from the `pryr` package to help see what's going on.
+If you don't already have it, install it by running `devtools::install_github("pryr")`

 ## Basics of R code

 To compute on the language, we first need to be understand the structure of the language.
 That's going to require some new vocabulary, some new tools and some new ways of thinking about R code.
-Thoroughout this chapter we're going to use tools from the `pryr` package to help see what's going on.
-If you don't already have it, install it by running `devtools::install_github("pryr")`

-The first thing we need to discuss is the distinction between an operation and it's result:
+The first thing you need to understand is the distinction between an operation and its result:

 ```R
 x <- 4